 There are different techniques that can be used to perform this verification.
-One possibility is to compare the configuration of the victim machine (e.g., operating system, running services, service version) to the requirements of a successful attack.
+One possibility is to compare the configuration of the victim machine (e.g., operating system, running services, service version) to the requirements for a successful attack.
 When the victim is not vulnerable to a particular attack (because the configuration does not satisfy the attack requirements), then the alert can be tagged as failed.
 For example, a certain exploit might require that the victim is running a vulnerable version of a Microsoft IIS server.
-When the victim's configuration shows that it is running an Apache server on Linux, the exploit cannot succeed.
+When the victim's configuration shows that it is running an Apache server on Linux, the exploit cannot possibly succeed.

 Another possibility is to model the expected "outcome" of attacks.
-The "outcome" describes the visible and checkable traces that a certain attack leaves at a host or on the network (e.g., a temporary file or an outgoing network connection).
+The "outcome" describes the visible and verifiable traces that a certain attack leaves at a host or on the network (e.g., a temporary file or an outgoing network connection).
 When an alert has to be verified, the system can check for these traces.

 An important distinction between different alert verification mechanisms is whether they are active or passive.
 Active verification mechanisms are defined as mechanisms that gather configuration data or forensic traces after an alert occurs.
 Passive mechanisms, on the other hand, gather configuration data once (or at regular, scheduled intervals) and have data available before the attack occurs.
 Both active and passive techniques can be used to check attack requirements against victim configurations.
 To check for traces that might be left after an attack, only active mechanisms can be employed.
 Note that the distinction between active and passive mechanisms is solely based on the point in time when the configuration or forensic data is collected.
-Passive mechanisms perform this task before an alert is received, active mechanisms perform it as a reaction to a received alert.
+Passive mechanisms collect data about a protected network before an alert is received, while active mechanisms perform verification in real-time, as a reaction to a received alert.

 The most important requirement for the alert verification process is accuracy.
-An accurate verification process will keep the number of false negatives (i.e., an alert is marked as non-relevant, when in fact it is) and false positives (i.e., an alert is marked as relevant, although it is not) low.
+An accurate verification process will significantly reduce the number of both false negatives (i.e., alerts that are marked as non-relevant, when in fact they are) and false positives (i.e., alerts that are marked as relevant, although they are not).
 There are different factors that influence accuracy.
-One factor is the quality of the data that is gathered, another factor is its timeliness.
-Both factors are critical; it is not sufficient to have high quality data that is out-of-date, but it is also unsatisfactory when incorrect data is collected.
+One factor is the quality of the data that is gathered.
+Another factor is its timeliness.
+Both factors are critical; it is not sufficient to have high quality data that is out-of-date, but it is also unsatisfactory when incorrect data is collected, even though the data is collected frequently.

-Another requirement is a low cost of the verification process, where cost is measured along two axes.
+Another requirement is to keep the cost of the verification process low, where cost is measured along two axes.
 One axis reflects the cost of deploying and maintaining the alert verification system.
 The other axis reflects the costs of impact of the verification process on the normal operation of the network.
 This cost includes whether it necessary to shut down regular network operations to perform alert verification, or whether the alert verification process has adverse effects on the running services.

-In the following, we describe the different ways to verify the success of attacks in more detail and highlight the individual advantages and disadvantages.
-Note that the following description present individual approaches.
-However, it is possible and common to combine techniques to compensate for drawbacks of individual techniques and to combine their advantages.
+In the following, we describe the different ways to verify the success of attacks in more detail, and highlight the corresponding advantages and disadvantages.
+Note that the following description presents each approach separately.
+However, it is possible to combine techniques to compensate for drawbacks of individual techniques and to combine their advantages.

-2.1 Passive
+2.1 Passive Verification

 As mentioned above, passive verification mechanisms depend on a priori gathered information about the hosts, the network topology, and the installed services.
-A description of the network installation is required and can be, for example, specified in a formal model such as M2D2 [MMDD02].
+A description of the network installation is required and can be, for example, specified in a formal model such as M2D2 [MMDD02] or using hypergraphs [Vi03].